DSCGracepoly/30daysofcode/README.md

-Day 11 Challenge
+Day 12 Challenge

 Day 11 challenge goes like this

-    Modify your github web app to be able to filter by number of repositories, e.t.c
+    Modify your github web app to include an input field so as to saerch github users by what is entered in the input field

 What to learn